wkoffel/alfred-amazon-affiliate-links/README.md

 ### Install Notes

-Download the compiled workflow directly at https://github.com/wkoffel/alfred-amazon-affiliate-links/
+Download the compiled workflow directly at http://cl.ly/image/2F3I3w3s0E1F

 Visit the repository for the full source code at https://github.com/wkoffel/alfred-amazon-affiliate-links/

 In theory, I've bundled all the necessary ruby gems in the workflow package proper, so it should be a simple double-click install.
 If you do need to install manually, please let me know.
 To install manual dependencies, you would run just "sudo gem install alfredo addressable", and that should suffice.

-This has been tested on OS X 10.9 Mountain Lion.
-I didn't bundle the necessary gems for earlier ruby versions.
-If you need support for an earlier OS version, reach out and I can help easily.
+This has been tested on OS X 10.13 High Sierra.
+The necessary gems for earlier ruby versions may still be bundled, so give it a try.
+Reach out if anything doesn't work for you, so we can update these notes.

 ### Credits